Snowflake-Labs/sfquickstarts/site/devlabs/security_authentication_pattern.md

     eliminates the need for users to maintain multiple passwords for different systems.
-3. The organization has service accounts that require an authentication method that\'s more secure than username and password.
+3. The organization has service accounts that require an authentication method that's more secure than username and password.
 4. Legal or contractual agreements require the organization to implement specific authentication methods.